ninjaman255/Boktai-Maps-WIP/README.md

 -Side Note-
 Will add boktai 2 and 3 folders as i have maps to fill into them!

+-As of 9/1/2022 all assets in here were ripped/stitched by me, but this could change at any point and will update ReadMe when it does (No use in re-ripping/stitching maps if someone has already done so)

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------
 Special Thanks!
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------